TOTAL VACCINATIONS - as of 05/30/2021

-The 2019 Redbox Bowl, will be played on Monday, Dec.
+The 2019 Redbox Bowl, was played on Monday, Dec.
 30 at Levi’s® Stadium.
 The 18th installment of the game that launched in 2002 has become a staple of holiday traditions for college football fans throughout the Bay Area.
-The 2019 Redbox Bowl will kick off at 1:00 p.m.
-PT with talented teams from the Pac-12 and Big Ten Conferences squaring off.
-The game will be televised on the FOX broadcast network and tickets are on sale now.
-Grab your tickets!
+The 2019 Redbox Bowl featured Cal from the Pac-12 and Illinois with the California Golden Bears coming out on top 35-20.

 The Bowl’s mission is to produce an unsurpassed, first class, post-season college football event that will provide a memorable experience for the participating student athletes, promote positive economic impact to the San Francisco Bay Area and help bring awareness to Bay Area non-profit organizations.
 Participating universities and fans enjoy a Bowl week experience that includes staying in premier, downtown San Francisco hotel properties, visiting Alcatraz, volunteering at local hunger relief agencies, participating in a Pep Rally in Union Square and other appropriate Bowl week activities.